 At Advanced Pain Care, we treat conditions pertaining to age-related wear and tear, repetitive motions of joints, overuse of limbs, trauma, and injuries.
 We also treat chronic orthopedic conditions including arthritis, osteoporosis, bursitis, tumors as well as pain in the joints, muscles, knee, hip, neck, and back.
 All of our specialists focus on how pain affects your body.

 We accept insurance coverage from different network carriers.
 Check if your insurance provider is listed.
 We also have a patient portal to facilitate easy access to all our facilities including prescriptions and bill pay.
 Additionally, you can refill a prescription or request records online should you need them.

-We have several centers serving the locations of Austin, Amarillo, Waco/Killeen, Kyle, and Marble falls as well as advanced surgery centers in Round Rock, Austin, and Amarillo.
+We have several centers serving the locations of Austin, Amarillo, Waco/Killeen, and Kyle,as well as advanced surgery centers in Round Rock, Austin, and Amarillo.
 You can contact us on our mainline or check our website for center-specific contact details.